Adobe Experience Manager Assets uses:

 ExtendScript library: This is a simple http get/post method library, required by the other scripts.

 Extend Scripts: You can specify different script combinations here.
 If you want your own scripts to be executed on the InDesign Server, save the scripts at

 For information about InDesign scripts see https://www.adobe.com/devnet/indesign/documentation.html#idscripting.

 Do not change the ExtendScript library.
 The library provides the HTTP functionality required to communicate with Sling.
 This setting specifies the library to be send to the Adobe InDesign Server for use there.

 You can configure the Process Thumbnails workflow step to generate static renditions at different sizes.
-Ensure that you do not remove the defaults, because they are required by the AEM Assets UI.
+Ensure that you do not remove the defaults, because they are required by the Experience Manager Assets UI.
 Finally, the Delete Image Preview Rendition workflow step removes the .jpg thumbnail rendition, as it is no longer needed.

 To customize, you can edit the Arguments tab of the Page Extraction step.

 Page Extraction Handler: From the drop down list, select the handler that you want to use.
 An extraction handler operates on a specific rendition, chosen by a related